thebinarysearchtree/artwork/README.md

 </div>
 ```

-For some people this may not work, as they use utility classes in their css, but for others it will save a lot of time.

 The final way to create elements is by using the ```elements``` proxy.
 When you access the properties on the ```elements``` proxy, it returns a new element corresponding to the name of the property.

 ```js